volantis-x/volantis-x.github.io/source/advanced-settings/index.md

 In front-matter, you can set `keywords`, `description`, `robots` and `seo_title`.
 Among them, `seo_title` is only used as the title of the webpage and has a higher priority than `title`.

--Do not use H1 headings inside articles.
+- Do not use H1 headings inside articles.

--Check and delete the inaccessible links through the dead link detection tool.
+- Check and delete the inaccessible links through the dead link detection tool.

--Install SEO optimization plugin:
+- Install SEO optimization plugin:
   {% link hexo-autonofollow, https://github.com/liuzc/hexo-autonofollow %}
   {% link hexo-generator-seo-friendly-sitemap, https://github.com/ludoviclefevre/hexo-generator-seo-friendly-sitemap %}

--Don't pile up keywords on the page and don't change the path frequently.
+- Don't pile up keywords on the page and don't change the path frequently.

 ## Use CDN